How to sell employee benefits during a recession

 Build excitement around this new approach

-No one wants to be selling during a recession, but there’s still plenty of reason for optimism.
+No one wants to sell benefits during a recession, but there’s still plenty of reason for optimism.
 Employers are counting on brokers and benefit administrators to deliver the encouragement – and solutions – needed to help them through this time.
 To make sure you deliver a winning presentation:

 1. Update your sales materials.